 You may contribute any whole percentage of your pay, from a minimum of 1% to the maximum allowed by law (less other salary reductions), which will be deducted each pay period from your pay.
-Because these amounts are not subject to federal and, in most cases, state income taxes, the Internal Revenue Service limits the dollar amount of your salary reduction contributions, together with your before tax contributions to any other "403(b)" plans in which you participate, which you can make in a calendar year.
-The dollar limit in 2009 is \$16,500 and may be increased each year for cost-of-living.
+Because these amounts are not subject to federal and, in most cases, state income taxes, the Internal Revenue Service limits the dollar amount of your Salary Reduction Contributions, together with your before tax contributions to any other "403(b)" plans in which you participate in a calendar year.
+The dollar limit in 2014 is \$17,500 and may be increased each year for cost-of-living.